physical therapy for balance

 Strength Training is Your Key to Fall Prevention

 Fall prevention exercise programs for older adults reduce fall rates.
 They also prevent injuries resulting from falls when they do occur.
 Not only does strength training improve muscle size and strength but it also improves your bone density.
-Therefore, strength training improves an individual’s protective responses during a fall.
+Therefore, strength training improves your protective responses during a fall.
 The result is a more resilient adult who is less likely to sustain a debilitating hip fracture from a fall.

 Fall Prevention: Trunk Muscle Strengthening Exercise